Kotlin/kotlinx.coroutines/.github/ISSUE_TEMPLATE/guide.md

 **What can be improved?**

 Describe the problematic part.
-Does it mislead the reader?
-Is it completely wrong?
+Is it misleading, unclear, or just something that didn’t work for you?

 **Is this explained better somewhere else?**